fjwright/Run-REDUCE/README.md

 * Display matrices more readably by using \displaystyle for each element and increasing the row spacing to 1.5em.
 * v2.14 Update `UserGuide.html`.
+* Add a Kill REDUCE item to the bottom of the REDUCE menu.
+* Check that REDUCE is alive before trying to send it input.
+Display an information alert when REDUCE is killed and an error message if this may have failed.
+* Handle failure of REDUCE to start better.
+* Use \ as directory separator in the Windows default configuration and make reset configuration button work correctly even if the first command in the list is not currently selected.
+* v2.15 Change a print alert from CONFIRMATION to INFORMATION, since it only makes sense to acknowledge this dialogue, and revise the wording of one of the error alerts, which will appear if the printing fails or is cancelled by the user.
+* Update `UserGuide.html`.